franmer2/HelpForDP200/Readme.markdown

 # Azure Data Warehouse Monitoring #

-It could be a good idea to monitor your Azure SQL Data Warehouse, especially the cache usage
+It could be a good idea to monitor your Azure SQL Data Warehouse, especially the cache usage.
+For example you can track DWU Used metric to know if your database needs more compute capacity.

 This is an [article](https://docs.microsoft.com/en-us/azure/sql-data-warehouse/sql-data-warehouse-how-to-monitor-cache) I highly recommend to read ![sparkles](pictures/WhiteRabbit.jpg).